Christmas in Belton–A Child’s Wonderland

 Afterwards, eat lunch at one of the local cafes or chain establishments around town and visit the specialty shops on the Square.

 Then, mark out your street location for the old-fashioned Christmas Parade–complete with floats, marching bands, and entertainment from a variety of entries–starting at 3:30 PM on North Main Street, coursing through the historic downtown, and ending on South Main.
 Entries are being solicited.
+Contact Norma Hughes Smith at 864-915-5074 or pick up applications at City Hall.

 After the parade, visitors are encouraged to celebrate a child’s Christmas at the Historic Belton Train Depot.
 Christmas crafts for the children, a visit and pictures with Santa at the “North Pole,” and cookies and cocoa await all attendees.
 Mrs. Claus will also make her appearance and read a special story or two.

 There will even be a playhouse sized gingerbread house for children to decorate with gumdrops, cookies, sprees, and icing.
-S’mores can also be roasted over the fire pit outside.

 And don’t forget to stop by BAMA’s Mini Christmas Shoppe from 3 – 6:30 to visit with vendors selling laser engraving, scarves, pocket books, snap jewelry, decorative glass items and homemade cards.
 Signed porcelain Christmas ornaments featuring images of the Historic Belton Train Depot and the Historic Standpipe painted by world-renowned artist Wayland Moore will be available for $15 each or if a BAMA member, 2 for $25.